Dainty and delicious this Meringue Cookies is my grandma’s recipe. Airy bites of lemony sweetness dissolve the minute you pop them in your mouth.

-If you’re looking for an easy naturally gluten free dessert, this flourless meringue recipe is just the thing!
+If you’re looking for an easy naturally gluten-free dessert, this flourless meringue recipe is just the thing!

 What Are Meringue Cookies?

 Also known as French meringue cookies, these pillowy clouds of sweetness taste almost like candy.
+The texture is light and airy with a crisp outside.

 They are made from egg whites whipped with cream of tartar and superfine sugar with a little lemon juice for flavor.
 The stiff meringue is then piped into bite-sized rounds on a cookie sheet and baked at a low temperature until dry and crispy, but not browned.
-Italian meringue is in the same family, but is a soft frosting made with whipped with hot sugar syrup to produce a glossy cake frosting.

 How to Make Meringue Cookies

-Meringues aren’t difficult to make, but do follow the recipe directions carefully, because that will produce the best texture.
+Meringues aren’t difficult to make but do follow the recipe directions carefully because that will produce the best texture.

 Variations

 Flavors Flavoring of all kinds can also be used.
-Almond, lemon, peppermint, coconut and vanilla extracts all make very tasty meringues.
+Almond, lemon, peppermint, coconut, and vanilla extracts all make very tasty meringues.

 Humidity will make your meringues sticky and chewy because sugar absorbs moisture.
-To keep your cookies dry and crisp, store in air tight containers or zip lock freezer bags.
+To keep your cookies dry and crisp, store in air-tight containers or ziplock freezer bags.

 Classic Christmas Cookies